Geometry of the cumulant series in diffusion MRI: Results

-\update{We evaluated the clinical relevance of RICE invariants in a cohort of 1189 participants, including 562 healthy controls and 627 MS patients.
-Two-shell LTE dMR was acquired\cite{CLIFFORD2008,JAHANSHAD2013,GLASSER2016,MILLER2016,VOLKOW2018,TAYLOR2017}, see \textit{Materials and Methods} for details.
+We evaluated the clinical relevance of RICE invariants in a cohort of 1189 subjects that received a clinically dedicated brain MRI.
+This included 627 multiple sclerosis patients and 562 age- and sex-matched healthy controls.
+Two-shell LTE dMRI was acquired \cite{LIAO2024,CHEN2024}, see {\it Methods} for details.
+All clinical scans were retrospectively analyzed, and invariants were computed using DTI, DKI, and $\mathrm{RICE}_\mathrm{LTE}$.
 Logistic regression models were trained using all DTI–DKI–$\mathrm{RICE}_\mathrm{LTE}$ invariants as predictors, where $\mathrm{RICE}_\mathrm{LTE}$ contains all invariants of the kurtosis tensor $\W\propto \S$ in the SA decomposition of $\C$.
-Due to being LTE-only data, $\A$ invariants where not accesible.}
+Due to LTE-only data, the $\A$-tensor invariants were inaccesible.

-\update{ Classification was evaluated with stratified bootstrap resampling ($80\%$ training, $20\%$ testing), preserving group proportions and sex balance.
-This yielded a distribution of area under the ROC curve (AUC) values across iterations, providing a robust measure of model performance.}
+Classification was evaluated with stratified bootstrap resampling ($80\%$ training, $20\%$ testing), preserving group proportions and sex balance.
+This yielded a distribution of area under the ROC curve (AUC) values across iterations, providing a robust measure of model performance.

-\update{Figure~\ref{fig:MSAUC} shows AUC values in six different white matter regions involved in MS extracted from the Johns Hopkins University white matter atlas \cite{MORI2005}.
-It can be seen that DKI outperforms DTI, as it is expected due to a more informative dMR acquisition (an extra b-shell).
-Remarkably, a comparable further classification improvement is achieved via $\mathrm{RICE}_\mathrm{LTE}$ invariants based on the \textit{same} DKI acquisition, essentially for free, underscoring the nontrivial information content of the present approach.
-Regression weights highlight the importance of incorporating novel invariants beyond the conventional six, see \textit{Previously used dMR contrasts from RICE}.}
+Figure~\ref{fig:MSAUC} shows AUC values in six different white matter regions involved in multiple sclerosis, extracted from the Johns Hopkins University white matter atlas \cite{MORI2005}.
+DKI outperforms DTI, as expected due to a more informative dMRI acquisition (an extra LTE $b$-shell).
+Remarkably, \rvleft[R4]{} \update{up to a $30\%$ reduction in pairwise ranking error (ranking loss, $1-\mathrm{AUC}$) is achieved} via $\mathrm{RICE}_\mathrm{LTE}$ invariants based on the same DKI acquisition, essentially for free, underscoring the nontrivial information content of the present approach.
+Regression weights highlight the importance of incorporating invariants beyond the conventional six, see \textit{Previously used dMRI contrasts from RICE}.

-\update{This analysis demonstrates that RICE invariants are not only mathematically independent but also biologically and clinically meaningful.
-Incorporating non-LTE data, sensitive to the asymmetric part $\A$ of the covariance tensor, is likely to further enhance RICE's classification performance.}
+This analysis demonstrates RICE invariants are not only mathematically independent but also biologically and clinically informative. \rvleft[R4]{} \update{Since these invariants were extracted retrospectively from standard 2-shell LTE acquisitions, with no extra data involved, the classification improvement represents pure gain in performance based on our symmetry-based approach.
+As our analysis was intentionally restricted to individual anatomical regions and summary statistics (median values within a small number of large ROIs), and employed simple logistic regression, the reported gains should be interpreted as a lower bound on potential information gain.} Incorporating non-LTE data, yielding the asymmetric part $\A$ of the covariance tensor, is likely to further enhance RICE's classification performance.